EEN421/EEN421.github.io/_posts/🎃Halloween-DIY-2025.md

  SPI enabled
  Dependencies installed
  Driver created (gc9a01_driver.py)
- Eye script created (dragon_eye.py or bloodshot_eye.py)
+ Eye script created (bloodshot.py)
  Eye runs manually with sudo python3
  FPS is 8+ (acceptable performance)
  Service file created
  Auto-start enabled
  Tested reboot - eye starts automatically

-Total Time: ~30 minutes
-You now have a fully working animated eye that starts on boot! 🐉👁️ For questions or issues, check the logs: bashsudo journalctl -u dragon-eye.service -f
+You now have a fully working animated eyeball that starts on boot!
+To change your eye, update the 👁️
-Enjoy your dragon eye! 🎉